simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/getting-started-with-a-career-in-cybersecurity/joining-cybersecurity-communities-and-forums/index.en.md

 5. **OWASP** - The Open Web Application Security Project is a worldwide community that focuses on web application security.
 It offers resources, tools, and forums for cybersecurity professionals.
 [Visit OWASP](https://owasp.org)

+6. **The Cyber Sentinels Club** - A online discord community full of cybersecurity, IT, and programming professionals of various skill levels.
+[Visit The Cyber Sentinels Club](https://cybersentinels.org/)

 These communities provide valuable opportunities for learning, networking, and staying updated on the latest industry trends.

 ______